-Classical Civilization: 36 hours consisting of 30 in the Major Discipline and 6 in Related Courses.
-Of the 30 hours in the Major Discipline, 12 must be at the 100-level or above.
-Major Discipline: All courses in Classics, Latin, Greek, Ancient History, and Ancient Art are applicable, of which 1 course in Ancient Art (ARTH 146, 148, or 149) and 2 courses in Ancient History are required.
-The two History courses must be in two different cultural areas, chosen from among the following: Greece (CLAS 21, 121), Rome (CLAS 23, 122), the Near East (CLAS 149), and CLAS 221 and 222 (Seminar in Ancient History) when offered and as appropriate.
+36 credits consisting of 030 in the Major Discipline and six in Related Courses.
+Of the 30 credits in the Major Discipline, twelve must be at the 100-level or above.
+Major Discipline: All courses in Classics, Latin, Greek, Ancient History, and Ancient Art are applicable, of which one course in Ancient Art (ARTH 146, 148, or 149) and two courses in Ancient History are required.
+The two History courses must be in two different cultural areas, chosen from among the following: Greece (CLAS201, 121), Rome (CLAS 23, 122), the Near East (CLAS 149), and CLAS 221 and 222 (Seminar in Ancient History) when offered and as appropriate.
 Related Courses: For a list of approved related courses in Fine Arts, Humanities, Social Sciences and Natural Sciences, students should consult with the Classics department.
 Foreign Language: Fulfillment of the language distribution requirement of the College of Arts and Sciences is required, preferably in Latin or Greek.
 Examples of approved Related Courses: This list is kept on file in the Classics Department, reviewed and perhaps modified annually, and adjusted to meet the special interests of those intending to major in Classical Civilization.